anushka23g/Complete-Placement-Preparation/README.md

 ### The pdfs added above consist of the ***500 Most asked questions on DSA in FAANG interviews- topicwise***

+# What do I need to prepare for the interviews?

+To get your dream company, you should be good in the following while facing an interview:

+Solid Data Structures and Algorithms.
+Deep understanding of these subjects, how to combine them, how to find/design suitable ones for a problem, etc. This is not surprising as indeed these are the most foundational topics on which much of CS rests.

+Strong in OOPS.
+OO Design and principles, subtle aspects of language, strong understanding of the language capability and limitations, its design and implementation.

+Good understanding of OS, DBMS, Networks.
+These subjects were highlighted whose understanding is extremely important on being a successful software engineer for high-end work.

+Ability to write well structured and efficient code.
+Ability to evaluate efficiency of the code at different levels – algo, DS, execution level (OS), hardware to reduce memory as well as time; understanding of different layers of the system, and ability to evaluate/assess the program at these different layers.

 # How can I best prepare for interviews?